-In this review of the Daiwa Costal SV, we take a look at a new-sized baitcaster designed specifically for inshore fishing making this ideal for Gulf Coast redfish and speckled trout specialists.
-Anglers fishing light tackle and small plastics will enjoy the Daiwa Costal SV many features.
+In this review of the Daiwa Coastal SV, we take a look at a new-sized baitcaster designed specifically for inshore fishing making this ideal for Gulf Coast redfish and speckled trout specialists.
+Anglers fishing light tackle and small plastics will enjoy the Daiwa Coastal SV many features.

 You can use this baitcaster inshore and in many saltwater applications along the coast.
-In this Daiwa Coastal SV review, we discuss the pros and cons of using a small baitcaster.
+This Daiwa Coastal SV review discusses the pros and cons of using a small baitcaster.

-The Daiwa Coastal SV is small, compact, and fully functional with a deeper 150 size spool and a 100 size reel body.
-The smaller reel body is palmable and comfortable, but you still get the needed capacity with the 150 size spool.
+The Daiwa Coastal SV is small, compact, and fully functional with a deeper 150-size spool and a 100-size reel body.
+The smaller reel body is palpable and comfortable, but you still get the needed capacity with the 150-size spool.

-The spool is strong, so it can tolerate the pressure of braided line when it is loaded up with a bull red pulling drag.
-You also get the T-Wing System, which helps the line move freely without friction through the levelwind system.
+The spool is strong, so it can tolerate the pressure of the braided line when it is loaded up with a bull-red pulling drag.
+You also get the T-Wing System, which helps the line move freely without friction through the level wind system.

-While the reel itself is small, it’s built with a durable aluminum frame and side plate.
-Anglers get the state of the art Zaion star drag, which contains a high-density carbon strain material 20% stronger and 50% lighter than regular nylon or aluminum.
+While the reel is small, it’s built with a durable aluminum frame and side plate.
+Anglers get the state-of-the-art Zaion star drag, which contains a high-density carbon strain material 20% stronger and 50% lighter than regular nylon or aluminum.

 Cranking is easy and comfortable using the 100mm Swept Handle as well.
 If you end up hooking a larger redfish or something stronger, you’ll have the torque you need to crank it back.